NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 ### Gregory M. Banik, Bio-Rad Laboratories, Informatics Division

-General Manager of the Informatics Division of Bio-Rad Laboratories and creator of its award-winning KnowItAll software for analytical chemistry, overseeing the Division’s Bio-Rad Sadtler spectral databases of NMR, IR, Raman, UV-Vis, and mass spectra and SpectraBase cloud-based spectral repository.
+General Manager of the Informatics Division of Bio-Rad Laboratories and creator of its award-winning KnowItAll software for analytical chemistry, overseeing the Division's Bio-Rad Sadtler spectral databases of NMR, IR, Raman, UV-Vis, and mass spectra and SpectraBase cloud-based spectral repository.
 Received a B.A. degree in Chemistry and Computer Science from Grinnell College and M.S. and Ph.D. degrees in organic chemistry from Northwestern University.
-Previously held management positions at Molecular Simulations Inc. (MSI, now part of BIOVIA/Dassault Systèmes), UMI (now ProQuest), Thomson Reuter's Institute for Scientific Information (ISI, now Clarivate Analytics), and Abbott Laboratories Pharmaceutical Products Division (now AbbVie) as well as a lectureship position at Northwestern University.
+Previously held management positions at Molecular Simulations Inc. (MSI, now part of BIOVIA/Dassault Syst&#232;mes), UMI (now ProQuest), Thomson Reuter's Institute for Scientific Information (ISI, now Clarivate Analytics), and Abbott Laboratories Pharmaceutical Products Division (now AbbVie) as well as a lectureship position at Northwestern University.
 A member of the IUPAC Subcommittee on Cheminformatics Data Standards (SCDS), member of the Data Interest Group/Chemistry (DIGChem) and chair of its NMR/spectral repository working group, member of the NMReDATA initiative, member of the Society of Applied Spectroscopy, member of the Coblentz Society, member of the Vidocq Society, member of the American Chemical Society, and former Chair of the American Chemical Society Division of Chemical Information (CINF).

 ## Software developers